snoopdave/account-mgmt/README.md

 This project was generated almost entirely by ChatGPT4.

-This software provides a set of commands that you can use to specify a list of accounts and the amount of money in each account, and the to provide a "plan" to redistribute money accross the accounts so that account A has 20%, account B has 30% and etc. Whatever you want.
+This software provides a set of commands that you can use to specify a list of accounts and the amount of money in each account, and to provide a "plan" to redistribute money accross the accounts so that account A has 20%, account B has 30% and etc. Whatever you want.
 The plan is basically a list of accounts and amounts you should sell, and accounts and amounts you should buy.

 Background
 ---